Gastro-Oesophageal Reflux Disease

 Management

-All patients with gastro-oesophageal reflux disease should be advised to take conservative steps in its management, including avoiding known precipitants (alcohol, coffee, fatty foods), weight loss, and smoking cessation.
+All patients with gastro-oesophageal reflux disease should be advised to take conservative steps in its management, including avoiding known precipitants (alcohol, coffee, fatty foods), weight loss, and smoking cessation, where appropriate

-Proton pump inhibitors (in addition to lifestyle changes) are the first-line treatment and are very effective for the majority of patients.
-Symptoms tend to recur rapidly after ceasing to take PPIs and so many patients are likely to remain on them life-long (unless they proceed to surgery).
+Proton pump inhibitors (PPIs) are the first-line treatment and are very effective for the majority of patients.
+Symptoms tend to recur rapidly after ceasing to take PPIs and so many patients are likely to remain on them long-term (unless they proceed to surgery).

 Surgical Management

-There are three main indications for surgery in gastro-oesophageal reflux disease:
+There are three main indications for anti-reflux surgery in gastro-oesophageal reflux disease:

 • Failure to respond (or only a partial response) to medical therapy